yjian012/Yi-blog/_posts/2025-04-10-How smart are LLMs The BrainF test.md

 >
 > This program is optimized to output "Brainfuck" using a combination of loops and efficient value increments.

-But when I tested this program, the output is Hello HKE=Y".
+But when I tested this program, the output is "Hello HKE=Y"".
 So, apparently it just copied a "Hello World" program, maybe from wikipedia, then messed it up with its "optimizations".
 Kind of expected.

 Deepseek thought for about a minute, then it stopped thinking.
 I clicked "continue thinking", then it started to output its thoughts.
 It's pretty long, so I'll omit its thought process.
 After 495 seconds, it gave me an answer.